-The Nominations and Compensation Committee
+Nominations and Compensation Committee

 The principle of a Nominations and Compensation Committee was decided by the Board of Directors during its meeting of July 15, 2014.
-At the date of this report, the Nominations and Compensation Committee has consisted of Mr Olivier Zarrouati (Chairman), Ms Sharon MacBeath and Mr François Riahi since June 15, 2018.
+As at the date of this report, the members of the Nominations and Compensation Committee are Mr Olivier Zarrouati (Chairman), Ms Sharon MacBeath and Mr François Riahi.

-The Nominations and Compensation Committee is chaired by an independent director, and two thirds of it consists of independent members of the Board of Directors.
-The recommendation of the AFEP-MEDEF Code, according to which this committee must have a majority of independent members, has thus been complied with.
+The Nominations and Compensation Committee is chaired by an independent director, and two thirds of the committee are independent members of the Board of Directors.
+It thus conforms to the recommendation of the AFEP-MEDEF Code according to which this committee must have a majority of independent members.